 \section{Introduction}

 Tuning or optimizing the system parameters of complex dynamical systems is a challenging problem, as achieving optimal performance often requires navigating high-dimensional, stochastic, and non-linear parameter spaces.
-In the context of particle accelerators, the spatiotemporal dynamics of charged particle beams are governed by hundreds to thousands of interconnected components designed to focus, guide, and accelerate intense charged particle beams to high energies (\cite{wiedemann1994particle}).
-During a tuning or maintenance period, prior to the operation of the accelerator for various scientific applications, system parameters are manually adjusted to achieve optimal performance metrics, such as minimizing beam loss.
-This tuning process is time-consuming and often results in suboptimal performance due to the inherent complexity arising from high dimensionality, non-linearity, and distribution shifts (\cite{scheinker2023adaptive_PRE}).
+In the context of particle accelerators, the spatiotemporal dynamics of charged particle beams are governed by hundreds to thousands of interconnected components designed to focus, guide, and accelerate intense charged particle beams to high energies \cite{wiedemann1994particle}.
+During tuning or maintenance periods, before the accelerator is used for scientific applications, system parameters are manually adjusted to optimize performance metrics such as beam loss.
+However, this process is time-consuming and often leads to suboptimal performance because of the system’s high dimensionality, nonlinear behavior, and susceptibility to distribution shifts \cite{scheinker2023adaptive_PRE}.

-From a physics perspective, charged particle dynamics represent a multi-scale spatiotemporal phenomenon, where millions of charged particles evolve under the influence of internal and external electromagnetic forces as they traverse different accelerating sections (\cite{batygin2021six}).
-The limitations of non-destructive measurements and the computational challenges associated with physics-based simulations have driven the research community toward data-driven solutions.
-In recent years, machine learning has played a significant role in addressing forward, inverse, optimization, and control problems in beam physics (\cite{boehnlein2022colloquium,edelen2020machine}).
+From a physics perspective, charged particle dynamics represent a multi-scale spatiotemporal phenomenon, where large ensembles of charged particles interact and evolve under the influence of internal and external electromagnetic forces as they traverse different accelerating sections \cite{scheinker2018demonstration}.
+The charged particle beam is modeled in a 6D phase space ($x, y, \psi, x', y', E$), whose distribution evolves in a highly nonlinear manner due to collective effects such as space charge forces and coherent synchrotron radiation.
+On the experimental side, even state-of-the-art experimental characterization can be slow: the first complete 6D beam phase-space measurement at the SNS Beam Test Facility was not single-shot and required repeated measurements over roughly 18 hours \cite{cathey2018first}.
+In addition, accelerator operation is inherently time-varying, with beam characteristics drifting due to source fluctuations, thermal effects, and changing machine conditions, which can introduce distribution shifts \cite{saxena2025improved,saxena2026mahalanobis}.
+These limitations in measurement, together with the computational cost of high-fidelity physics-based simulations, have driven growing interest in data-driven approaches.
+In recent years, machine learning has played a significant role in addressing forward, inverse, optimization, and control problems in beam physics \cite{scheinker2024cdvae,edelen2024machine}.